ddefolo/docker-machine-oneview/Godeps/_workspace/src/github.com/docker/docker/man/docker-run.1.md

 other place you need to identify a container).
 This works for both background and foreground Docker containers.

-**--net**="bridge"
+**--net**="*bridge*"
    Set the Network mode for the container
-                               'bridge': creates a new network stack for the container on the docker bridge 'none': no networking for this container
+                               'bridge': create a network stack on the default Docker bridge 'none': no networking
-                               'container:<name|id>': reuses another container network stack
+                               'container:<name|id>': reuse another container's network stack
-                               'host': use the host network stack inside the container.
+                               'host': use the Docker host network stack.
 Note: the host mode gives the container full access to local system services such as D-bus and is therefore considered insecure.
+                               '<network-name>|<network-id>': connect to a user-defined network

 **--oom-kill-disable**=*true*|*false*
    Whether to disable OOM Killer for the container or not.

+**--oom-score-adj**=""
+   Tune the host's OOM preferences for containers (accepts -1000 to 1000)

 **-P**, **--publish-all**=*true*|*false*
    Publish all exposed ports to random ports on the host interfaces.
 The default is *false*.